vermag-iitb/css-practice/CSS-theory.md

     ...

 3. id-selector
-    - Used to apply unique styles for a specific tag in specific place in the program
+    - Used to apply unique styles for a specific element in specific place in the program
+    - in order to apply style to multiple elements we don't give them same id, rather give them same class
     - Syntax:
         #id-name
         {